The COMELA 2020 will be held on September 2-5, at the American College of Greece, in Athens.

 The past few months have seen the COVID-19 virus disrupt the globe as a pandemic unprecedented in modern time, and has forced a change in lifestyle, economy, law, and academic and educational approaches.
 It is everyone’s hope that solutions to the adverse consequences of COVID-19 are immediately found, and The COMELA is at the fore of efforts to seek solutions.
 It is The COMELA’s job to disseminate Sociological and Anthropological information pertaining to the virus and its effects on global society.
 It is also The COMELA’s hope that the virus is eradicated effectively, efficiently, and with minimized devastation.

-The COMELA 2020 in Greece in September, we are certain, will be at a time when the Corona virus has been fully contained and eradicated, and when we can look back and see the virus as a past occurrence, while we again live as we did prior to the virus, knowing that we can once again interact with freedom.
+The COMELA 2020 in Greece in September, we believe, will be at a time when the Corona virus has been fully contained and eradicated, and when we can look back and see the virus as a past occurrence, while we again live as we did prior to the virus, knowing that we can once again interact with freedom.
 The COMELA 2020 aims to ground understandings of, and the application of, these new global networks, where people globally network and subsequently engage in academic thought and praxis.
 We are certain that The COMELA 2020 conference will be at a time when people will again interact in freedom, and not in patent fear of the virus.
 The conference will be, we are certain, at a time when we as a world have grown significantly to develop renewed consciousnesses of the benefits of social interaction, the difficulties of isolation, and new ways of applying online technologies for the betterment of humanity.
 As such, humanity will become more effectively predisposed so as to resolve and even counter adversities that alter our lifestyles and that may effect such a global panic.

 The world was not yet fully prepared to leave its face to face interactivity, and to be forced to operate solely through the medium of technology, but we have learnt.
 We have had to opt for the still insufficient interconnectivity and to make do with what our affordances, so as to resolve medical and governmental stringencies, and to maintain our level-headedness.
 It is no overstatement that governments, at many times rightly so, have enforced very strict laws so as to maintain the safety of global societies, and to attempt to control the COVID-19.
 However, the avenues through which to effect this control over the virus remain limited, and these include academic scholarly work.
 Here, The COMELA, as a fully non-profit organization, comes in, by presenting scholarship that tackles the virus, and pandemics such as this, as well as other issues that seek to adversely disrupt our lifestyles, but with the knowledge that one day, we will have developed immensely as a multitude of cohesive societies, and thus as humans.
 We will look back and view our trajectories as a global society which has new knowledges, new literacies, and new conceptions of itself as a society, and will reflexively view ourselves as a grown humanity, the maturation of which has been a forced one, but a beneficial one nonetheless.